polyrhythm-project/new-polyrhythm-project-website/people/index.md

   <tr>
     <td valign="top"><img width="300" src="/people/DanShanahan.jpg"></td>
     <td class="topalign">
-Daniel is currently an associate professor of music theory and cognition at Northwestern University.
+Daniel is Associate Professor of music theory and cognition at Northwestern University.
 Previously, he served as director of the Cognitive and Systematic Musicology Lab at Ohio State University, and the Music Cognition and Computation Lab at Louisiana State University.
 Shanahan’s research interests include music and emotion, the diffusion of musical style, corpus studies, and the computational analysis of jazz and folk music.
 He has published articles or reviews in journals such as <i>Music Perception, The Journal of Jazz Studies, Memory and Cognition, Music Analysis, Music Theory Spectrum, Music Theory Online</i>, and <i>Musicae Scientiae</i>, among others, and has contributed chapters to the <i>Routledge Companion to Music Cognition, The Routledge Companion to Music Theory Pedagogy</i>, and <i>Over and Over Again: Exploring Repetition in Popular Music</i>.
 </td>
   </tr>